Himalayas logo

 Dear Hiring Team,

-I am excited to apply for the Poultry Hanger position at Tyson Foods, as advertised on your careers page.
-With over five years of experience in poultry processing, I am confident in my ability to contribute effectively to your team.
+I am writing to apply for the Poultry Hanger position at Tyson Foods.
+I saw the opening on your careers page and I am excited by the chance to join your processing team.

 Sincerely,